 Multi-factor authentication (MFA) provides better security by making sure there isn’t a single point of failure.

 The three authentication factors recognized for MFA are: something you know (e.g. password), something you have (e.g. physical device), and something you are (e.g. biometrics like fingerprints).
 There are multiple methods of accomplishing each layer.

 Each layer has it’s own balance of convenience and risk for compromise.
 In practice, no authentication layer is invulnerable.

-Not long ago, the use of SMS messages to a registered phone number was considered a reliable layer of security, but there have been frequent enough evidence of vulnerability when using public telephone networks that NIST is now actively discouraging the use of voice or SMS based authentication as a “something you have” layer.
+Not long ago, the use of SMS messages to a registered phone number was considered a reliable layer of security, but there has been frequent enough evidence of vulnerability when using public telephone networks that NIST is now actively discouraging the use of voice or SMS-based authentication as a “something you have” layer.